truthcoin/www.truthcoin.info/_posts/2016-05-21-codex-identity-sidechain.md

 ![extremes](/images/ssn-convenient.png)

 However, by the metric of "security", PGP is the most successful.
-(As far as we know, the security is invincible.)
+(As far as we know, the security is invincible).

 ### Comparison Table